ErenEmreK/create_subtitles/README.md

 # CreateSubtitles

-A command-line application to easily create subtitles for video/audio files using OpenAI's Whisper library.
+A command-line application to easily create subtitles for video/audio files and urls (such as youtube and dailymotion) using OpenAI's Whisper Speech to Text model.

 ## Setup